 The average cost of a website project really depends on a number of factors.
 For instance, where is your website hosted?
 Are you using a template via an online website builder like Wix.com or SquareSpace.com?
 Templates limit the amount of customization you can actually do, so the cost of a website redesign would most likely be less expensive.

 However, the problem with that goes back to the limited customization.
 That makes it a lot harder to tailor your site to the user journey.
 So, we don't usually suggest these templated website builders for our clients.

 The average cost will also vary depending on the number of pages on your website.
 The more pages you have that need to be refreshed or redesigned, the higher the cost.

-As an average, website redesign projects typically cost at least $6,000, but that is at the low end of the spectrum.
+As an average, website redesign projects typically cost at least $8,000, but that is at the low end of the spectrum.
+The more complex the website design is, combined with the experience of your design agency could affect the overall price.
+As with any service, you will pay a premium to have an eye-catching custom website design.
 According to a blog by HubSpot, a large website redesign could cost as much as $25,000.

 Results Won't Happen Overnight

 Wouldn't it be awesome if you could just snap your fingers, update your website and instantly start seeing more traffic, an increase in leads and your bounce rate decrease?
 Unfortunately, that isn't reality.

 After your website redesign or refresh project, the average amount of time it takes to see results is at least a year.
 And that's if you're also blogging and adding content (like landing pages and content offers) to your site regularly.
 If you're not adding content, it will take longer to see results.

 The fact of the matter is you can't update your website, then leave it alone and hope for the best.
 Results not only take time, they also require ongoing effort as well.

 Ready to Get Started With Your New Website Design?